sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Code Triage](https://www.codetriage.com) - Help out your favorite open-source projects and become a better developer while doing it.
 - [Issue Hub](http://issuehub.io) - Contribute to Open Source.
 Search issue labels to find the right project for you.
 - [Up for Grabs](http://up-for-grabs.net) - This is a list of projects which have curated tasks specifically for new contributors.
 These are a great way to get started with a project or to help share the load of working on open source projects.
 - [First Timers Only](http://www.firsttimersonly.com) - Contributing to open source for the first time can be scary and a little overwhelming.
-Perhaps you’re a Code Newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.
+Perhaps you're a Code Newbie or maybe you've been coding for a while but haven’t found a project you felt comfortable contributing to.
 - [Your First PR](http://yourfirstpr.github.io) - Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.

 <div align="right">